Here's a handy guide to the questions we get asked the most. Consider it your Garage Sale Trail 101.

 WHAT EVENTS ARE HAPPENING LOCALLY?

-You can search for garage sales happening near you using our national Trail map and create a list of favourites (your very own Trail) to visit over the weekend.
-Top see how to create your own trail, see this video made by one of our Garage Sale Trailers
+From September, you will be able to search for garage sales happening near you using our national map and create a list of favourites to visit over the weekend.

 WHAT HAPPENS IF IT RAINS?

 To coin a popular phrase “the show must go on!”
 Rain, hail or shine Garage Sale Trail goes ahead.
 Keep your eyes peeled on our social media platforms for a weather updates nearer the time and maybe consider a Plan B – it could be as simple as moving into the garage in the event of rain or swapping the day of your sale from Saturday to Sunday.

 You can edit your sale at any time, simply by logging in to your Garage Sale Trail account.

 I can't log in or register, can you help?

 Yes, we can!
 If you re experiencing any difficulties in logging in or setting up your Garage Sale, just contact us and we'll get it all sorted for you.

 It’s free to participate thanks to the support of local councils around the country as well as a handful of like-minded organisations like Nextdoor and Storage King who like us are committed to reducing waste and making our communities happier and more connected.

 Do I have to be involved on both Saturday & Sunday?

 Not at all.
 You can host a sale, or shop the Trail, on Saturday 19 or Sunday 20 October, or do both.